the joy derived from eating a balti is not debatable

 The name comes from the Urdu word ‘pasand’ which means ‘favourite’.

-Traditionally made with lamb, chicken, prawns, or paneer would also go well.
+Traditionally made with lamb, chicken, prawns, paneer would also go well with this rich curry.

 The exotic and subtly sweet flavours of cardamom, cinnamon, and coriander emanate from the richly marinaded meat and indulgently creamy sauce.

 These flavours are enhanced further with the garnishing of almonds.

 The size and fluffy texture of naans make them a great sponge for the sauce of curries.

 For something a little more self-indulgent, try a Peshwari naan, or a kulcha.

 Often overlooked, chapattis and tandoori rotis possess an earthy flavour of a traditional Indian flatbread.

 The tangy taste of the pickles isa brilliant accompaniment for naans and rotis.

 Rice is also good for soaking up saucy curries.
 If you like it plain, go for boiled.
 For a more flavourful Indian taste, try pilau.